• Crisis Center

 Support Groups

-Is a drug and alcohol recovery program that empowers youth to take responsibility and facilitate positive, lasting change for themselves and their families.
+A drug and alcohol recovery program with Adolescent Counseling Program that empowers youth to take responsibility and facilitate positive, lasting change for themselves and their families.
 Through case management and individual, group, and family counseling, participants learn about anger management, relationships, mental health, communicating with parents, and more.

 Jessica Sanchez-Martinez, LMFT